Invite friends and family to read the obituary and add memories.

 Select your format and elements to print

 On April 21, 2026, River passed away at Niswonger Children's Hospital from complications of a respiratory infection and pneumonia.
-She passed peacefully in her mother’s arms, with her father by her side, surrounded by the love of all who knew her.
+After her three brothers said their goodbyes, River passed peacefully in her mother’s arms, with her father by her side, surrounded by the love of all who knew her.
+Her time on this Earth was far too short, but she touched more lives than anyone could count.
+She taught us beautiful lessons about joy, acceptance, and love, and although she is gone, the light she brought to this world remains.
+River girl, we can no longer hold you in our arms, but we will forever hold you in our hearts.

-In addition to her parents, River leaves to cherish her memory her loving brothers, Liam, Luxton, and Leo; her beloved caregiver, Danielle Rice; grandparents Tom and Kathleen Ecay of Johnson City and Bill and Martha Sames of Leakey TX; uncle Aaron Ecay of England; aunt Hannah Ecay of Wisconsin; great-grandparents Thom and Joan Ecay of New York and Gayle Bannon of Connecticut; as well as many great-aunts, great-uncles, and cousins.
+In addition to her parents, River leaves to cherish her memory, her loving brothers, Liam, Luxton, and Leo; her beloved caregiver, Danielle Rice; grandparents Tom and Kathleen Ecay of Johnson City and Bill and Martha Sames of Leakey, TX; uncle Aaron Ecay of England; aunt Hannah Ecay of Wisconsin; great-grandparents Thom and Joan Ecay of New York and Gayle Bannon of Connecticut; as well as many great-aunts, great-uncles, and cousins.

-Visits: 22
+Visits: 670

 This site is protected by reCAPTCHA and the